project-cybersyn/things/site/docs/intro.md

 - This means it will not impact performance outside of monitored construction and lifecycle events.
 - This also means Things (and by extension the `Thing`s you make with it) fully works while the game is paused in the editor.

-## Credits

-The only way to succinctly describe how Things works internally is by saying it warps the laws of Factorio through the use of *incredibly cursed dark magic*.
-Therefore:

-- Special thanks to **protocol_1903** and **boskid** for lending me their subtick-event Time-Turners.
-- Special thanks to **Bilka** for adding the spell *blueprintus revelio* to Factorio.
-- Special thanks to the following members of Slytherin House for teaching me *rotata kedavra*, which may not be Unforgivable but is definitely very cursed: **boskid**, **protocol_1903**, **PennyJim**
-- Special thanks to **hgschmie** and **Telkine2018** for the idea of world keys, which are almost as useful as portkeys.

-Thanks also to the following in no particular order:
-- justarandomgeek (for FMTK, as well answering a number of my weird questions in modding discord)
-- thesixthroc (for helping me find and fix bugs in bplib, the intellectual precursor to this library)

-## Contributing

-Please use the [GitHub repository](https://github.com/project-cybersyn/things) for questions, bug reports, or pull requests.

-## Usage

-Documentation is WIP.